samirmakadia/vidstream/legal/terms_and_conditions.md

 ### Copyright Policy
 - We respect intellectual property rights
-- Report copyright infringement to copyright@vidstream.app
+- Report copyright infringement to copyright@vidmeet.app
 - Repeat infringers will have accounts terminated
 - We provide counter-notification procedures